 3. Nut Butters

-They’re also high in calories and don’t require much chewing, so they can help ensure that individuals with cerebral palsy-related feeding problems are eating enough.
+Nut butters like peanut and almond butter contain healthy fats and don’t require much chewing, so they can help ensure that individuals with cerebral palsy are consuming enough calories.

 4. Olive Oil